Strengthening women farmers in Ouémé valley to manage climate risks

-- Elaboration of a communal adaptation plan, an annual action plan and a financial mobilisation strategy for the commune of Adjohoun
+- Drawing up a communal adaptation plan, an annual action plan, and a financial mobilisation strategy for the commune of Adjohoun

-- Training of local actors and women on agroclimatology and climate risk management
+- Training local players and women in agroclimatology and climate risk management

 IKI Small Grants supports IDID in their organisational capacity development through:

 - Development and implementation of a resource mobilization strategy

 - Development and implementation of a communication strategy

 - Establishment of a computerized monitoring and evaluation system

 - Thematic capacity building on software-driven project development and management